 Tierra del Fuego is the southern tip of the realm with territory in both Argentina and Chile.
 On the south side of the Tierra del Fuego archipelago is Cape Horn, which is considered the southernmost land point of the continent.
 The Diego Ramírez Islands south of Cape Horn mark the southern boundary of South America.

-The high relief of Central America has created distinct agricultural and livestock zones, known as altitudinal zonation.
+The high relief of South America has created distinct agricultural and livestock zones, known as altitudinal zonation.
 As altitude increases, temperature decreases, and thus each altitudinal zone can support different crops and animals.
 The hot, coastal area known as the tierra caliente, for example, can support tropical crops like bananas and rice.
 Past the tree line in the higher elevation of the tierra helada, animals like llamas can graze on cool grasses.
 In this way, even countries with a relatively small land area can support a wide variety of agricultural activities.

 South America’s Andes Mountains, which stretch from Venezuela down to Chile and Argentina, were formed from the subduction of the Nazca and Antarctic plates below the South American plate.
 They are the highest mountains outside of Asia.